knative/docs/docs/developer/serving/services/byo-certificate.md

     ```bash
     curl https://<domain-name>
     ```
-    If the certificate is self-signed skip verfication by adding the `-k` flag to curl
+    If the certificate is self-signed skip verification by adding the `-k` flag to curl